1. What is BFS?

 2. So, what do students in the BFS program do that is different from non-BFS students?

-All BFS students take at least 3 BFS seminars during their time at Penn (four, for the class of 2014 and earlier).
+All BFS students take at least 3 BFS seminars during their time at Penn.
 These are the heart of the BFS program and bring together students and faculty who jointly pursue powerful questions of mutual interest.
 In addition, the various undergraduate schools – Nursing, Engineering, Wharton, and the College – have their own additional requirements for their BFS students.
 Follow the links describing how the program works for your school.
 We also host joint plenary events to which the entire BFS community is invited to hear speakers or just get to know one another better.

 3. I’m interested in applying to Benjamin Franklin Scholars, but I’m set for a joint degree/dual degree program (i.e. Huntsman, Vagelos, M&T, LSM, etc.) Can I do both?